Dragonizedpizza/jonfirexbox.github.io/index.md

 * I founded [Advertising Train](https://discord.gg/R7kBzBv) and I remain as an Founder there.

 ### Founded by me
-* [Something](http://github.com/Jonfirexbox/red) This is a Ruby thing, (I don't know what to call it?)
-But it for the Ruby Coding language
+* [Octo](http://github.com/Jonfirexbox/Octo) This is a Discord Python API, This is made for the bot Octo-Bot (Ran by [Science Development](https://github.com/Science-development)
-* [Science Development](https://discord.gg/vJYgKdn) This is a Discord support server for th discord development [Science Development](https://github.com/Science-Development), also server is still under Construction
+* [Science Development](https://discord.gg/vJYgKdn) This is a Discord support server for the discord development [Science Development](https://github.com/Science-Development), also server is still under Construction

 ### Hobbies?
 Hanging our with irl friends, coding, going on bike rides